GioGioWasTaken/Linux-Machine/University/OS_C_prog/MMN_14_ASSEMBLER/implementation_details.md

 # Lexer details
 - Needs to ignore all whitespaces, tabs, etc.
-- a number is defined as an option + or - symbol followed by numbers in decimal
+- a number is defined as a + or - symbol followed by numbers in decimal
-- printable ascii characters
+- printable ascii characters only

 # General info